craftcms/docs/docs/5.x/system/elements.md

 ::: tip
 This is mostly a convenience feature, not the primary means by which you are apt to output an element or its content.

-The [CKEditor plugin](plugin:ckeditor) makes use of this feature to convert each nested entry from a placeholder to a rich, personalized block—while remaining exactly where the author placed it in the editor.
+The [CKEditor plugin](plugin:ckeditor) uses this method to convert each nested entry from a placeholder to a rich, personalized block—while remaining exactly where the author placed it in the editor.
 :::

 Without any configuration, this will typically be its _title_ (if the element type uses titles), or it’s element type and ID.
 This default behavior is handled by the element’s magic `__toString()` method, meaning `{{ element.render() }}` and `{{ element }}` are functionally equivalent.